evkx/evkx.github.io/content/models/porsche/taycan/Taycan_GTS/_index.md

 ## Interior

 The Porsche Taycan GTS features a driver-focused interior with a luxurious feel, using high-quality materials throughout.
 The traditional center console separates the driver and passenger, providing convenient storage and functionality.
+You can choose between several interior designs.

 ### Seats